U.S. Army Preventive Medicine Officers are key to the prevention of disease and injury to our Soldiers and their families.

 Have questions or want more information?

 To find out more information about becoming an Army Preventive Medicine Officer, visit .
 You may also reach out to your local Army Healthcare Recruiter to learn how you can get started on your journey as an Army Preventive Medicine Officer.
-U.S. Army 5th Medical Recruiting Battalion...hours per week ~ Shift: 10 hours, days ~ Employment Type: Travel We currently have a client in Memphis, TN looking for an EKG Technologist (Traveling EKG Technologist) Focus Staff is seeking a traveling EKG Technologist to work continuously watching and ensuring...
+U.S. Army 5th Medical Recruiting Battalion...growing retail brand built on consistency, customer trust, and strong leadership.
+To support that growth, were looking for a District Manager to lead multiple store locations in Virginia.
+This role requires a skilled communicator who can keep teams aligned, an adaptable...